ernestwisniewski/kbin/README.md

 # Kbin

-A reddit-like content aggregator and micro-blogging platform for the fediverse.
+A reddit-like content aggregator and micro-blogging platform for the fediverse - https://kbin.info.

 https://dev.karab.in instance for testing purposes only